NELLIE: A Neuro-Symbolic Inference Engine for Grounded, Compositional, and Explainable Reasoning: Experiments

 We train the components of \sysname{} to be able to answer questions in the Science QA domain.
 The different neural modules are trained on reformulations of existing datasets for scientific reasoning.
+Further information can be found in \S\ref{app:model-training}.